nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 🐯 🦅 🐎 🦈 🙎🏾‍♀️ 🦉

 To make our code base as flexible as possible, we define the properties and behaviors of each classification (or description) into an interface.
+You are going to start with intefaces for animals that can walk and those that can swim.

 ```cs
 public interface IWalking